 Fraud and forgery are examples of hidden title hazards that can remain undetected until after a closing despite the most careful precautions.
 Although emphasizing risk elimination, an Owner’s Policy protects you financially through negotiation by the insurer with third-parties, payment for defending against an attack on the title as insured, and payment of valid claims.

-Conflicts over a will from a deceased former owner may suggest a study topic for law school.
-The subject presents serious issues that can quickly put your home ownership at risk.
+Conflicts over a will from a deceased former owner may present serious issues that can quickly put your home ownership at risk.

 When buying a home, it’s important to remember what you don’t know can cost you.